The possibilities are pretty much endless. Throughout history, notebooks have been used to record all sorts of things.

 1. Start a diary

-One of the most famous uses for a notebook is in keeping a diary.
+One of the most famous uses for a notebook is for keeping a diary.
 A diary is a lens for truth.
 It’s where you can be honest about the things you observe going on in your life.
 It can be as detailed as you want, touching on whatever you decide, because it’s a tool tailor-made for you.
 We all need to unload, and doing it in a diary can have a positive effect on how you see things.
 Getting your thoughts down on paper can clear your mind.
+For more on this, here is out ten step guide to starting a diary.

 2. Start taking notes